- Types of Aid

 Withdrawal and Repayment

 If you withdraw during a semester in which you are receiving financial aid, you may be required to repay some or all of the financial aid you received for the term.
 The amount of aid you must repay will depend upon your date of withdrawal.
 Federal financial aid regulations specify that you “earn” your financial aid by remaining enrolled through more than 60% of the entire semester for which you receive aid.
 If you withdraw prior to that time, you must repay the aid you did not “earn” based upon the federal formula.
-Specific information regarding the University’s refund policy may be obtained from the University Cashier’s Office.
+Specific information regarding the University’s refund policy may be obtained from the Cashier’s Office.

-It is also important to note that federal regulations also govern "unofficial" withdrawals.
+It is also important to note that federal regulations govern "unofficial" withdrawals.
 As stated in the regulations on federal aid:

-"If a student who began attendance and has not officially withdrawn fails to earn a passing grade in at least one course offered over an entire period, the institution must assume, for Title IV purposes, that the student has unofficially withdrawn, unless the institution can document that the student completed the period."
+"If a student who began attendance has not officially withdrawn and fails to earn a passing grade in at least one course offered over an entire period, the institution must assume, for Title IV purposes, that the student has unofficially withdrawn, unless the institution can document that the student completed the period."